LimpidTech/vimpy/README.md

 =====

 Simply put, Vimpy allows you to write Vim plugins without writing any Vimscript.
-This is done by abstracting Vim commands through a Pythoinc interface.
+This is done by abstracting Vim commands through a Pythonic interface.

 How does it use this?